 Taking Back Control

-After the conclusion of his incidents in St. Cloud, Anderson transferred to Mayville State in North Dakota.
+After the conclusion of his incidents in St. Cloud, Anderson transferred to Mayville State – an NAIA program in North Dakota.
 He pitched well enough there for the Brewers to draft him in the 32nd round in 2012.
 But due to his legal issues, the team didn’t sign him.

 Instead, Anderson bounced around the independent Frontier League and, at one point, found himself playing on a Minnesota men’s league team.

 Then, in 2014, he couldn’t find a professional gig.
-Instead, he worked full-time remodeling houses in Brainerd, Minnesota, and giving pitching lessons on the side to keep his arm fresh.
+Instead, he worked full-time remodeling houses in Brainerd, Minnesota, and gave pitching lessons on the side to keep his arm fresh.

 “I had a couple of things lined up for independent baseball, but I found out shortly before spring training that I wasn’t going to get an invite,” Anderson told The Gazette in 2015.